 Your medical team

-This page explains the roles of some of the key professionals involved in treating pancreatic cancer.
+This information explains the key health professionals who are involved in treating pancreatic cancer.

 You may meet other members of the team, including: